Who this is for

 |---|---|

-technical | Design compliance, method statement, programme, HSE, QA/QC, logistics, commissioning |
+| Technical | Design compliance, method statements, programme, HSE, QA/QC, logistics, commissioning |

-commercial | Rates, quantities, provisional sums, exclusions, qualifications, arithmetic checks, price validity |
+| Commercial | Rates, quantities, provisional sums, exclusions, qualifications, arithmetic checks, price validity |

-contractual | Instructions to tenderers, bonds, warranties, liquidated damages, insurance requirements |
+| Contractual | Instructions to tenderers, bonds, warranties, liquidated damages, insurance requirements |

-general | Submission format, site visit, deadline, portal process, administrative clarification |
+| General | Submission format, site visit, deadline, portal process, administrative clarification |

 Best practices